 "A bro shall never share a bed with another man unless there is absolutely no other option.
 When a bro is forced to spend the night lying on the same bed with another man, both shall sleep with all clothes on and a buffer zone shall be created between the two."

-Why are straight men so obsessed with proving their sexuality?
+straight men so obsessed with proving their sexuality?
 In addition to this code, bros apparently are not allowed to stand next to each other at the urinal or give each other hugs.
 If my son wants to hug another man, he shouldn't feel ashamed for doing so.
 I mean, come on.

 If It Makes A Good Story, Do It